ElementsProject/lightning/doc/lightning-invoice.7.md

 published channels.
 If *true* unpublished channels are always considered as a route hint candidate; if *false*, never.
-If it is a short channel id (e.g. *1x1x3*) or array of short channel ids, only those specific channels will be considered candidates, even if they are public.
+If it is a short channel id (e.g. *1x1x3*) or array of short channel ids, only those specific channels will be considered candidates, even if they are public or dead-ends.

 The route hint is selected from the set of incoming channels of which: peer’s balance minus their reserves is at least *msatoshi*, state is